 Why do we cry even when we’re not sad?
-What are tears good for?
-Well, lots of things.
+What are tears good for anyway?
 According to wellness expert Michael Roizen, MD, tears are extremely useful.
 They help you see clearly.
 They wash debris from your eyes.
-They communicate all kinds of feelings.
+And they communicate all kinds of feelings.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But did you know that not every tear is made up of the same material?
 And while some people cry more than others, it’s OK: You can cry if you want to.
-Dr. Roizen walks us through all of the amazing facts about the fluid that fills our eyes each and every day.
+Dr. Roizen walks us through all of the amazing facts about the fluid that fills your eyes each and every day.

 Why do we cry?

-The fluid that makes up tears contains water, for moisture and oils for lubrication and to prevent evaporation of tear liquid.
-Tears also contain mucus for even spreading of tears on the surface of the eyes as well as antibodies and special proteins for resistance to infection.
-Oxygen and nutrients are also transported to the surface cells of the eyes by tears, since there are no blood vessels on the eyes.
+The fluid that makes up your tears contains water for moisture and oils for lubrication and to prevent your tear liquid from evaporating.
+Your tears also contain mucus so they can spread evenly across the surface of your eyes.
+Plus, that mucus contains antibodies and special proteins for resistance to infection.
+Oxygen and nutrients are also transported to the surface cells of your eyes by tears since there aren’t blood vessels on your eyes.

-There are three kinds of tears, and each has very different jobs.
-Some tears keep your eyes moist, some wash away debris and protect your eyes from infections, Dr. Roizen says.
-Some tears are paired with our emotions.
+There are three kinds of tears, and each kind has a very different job.
+Some tears keep your eyes moist, while others wash away debris and protect your eyes from infection.
+Then, there are the emotional tears.

-Here’s why without all three kinds, life would look much blurrier.
+Here’s why life would look much blurrier without all three kinds.

-- Basal tears.
 These are your basic tears.
-The eyes roll around in them all day.
-They contain oil, mucus, water and salt, and help to fight infections.
+Your eyes roll around in them all day.
+They contain oil, mucus, water and salt, and help fight infection.
 The oil keeps your tears in place and prevents them from evaporating into the atmosphere.
 Blinking spreads them evenly over the surface of your eye.
 These tears can improve your vision and sharpen your focus.

-These tears gush in response to strong emotions like sadness, grief, joy or anger.
-They all contain the same chemical makeup, but more stress hormones and natural painkillers.
+These tears gush in response to strong emotions like sadness, grief, joy or rage.
+They have the same chemical makeup as basal tears, but contain more stress hormones and natural painkillers.
 Humans and animals have compounds in our body fluids that give off subtle messages to other members of the species.
 That’s why sometimes our tears can relay chemical messages (either intended or unintended) to someone close by.
 This can bring about empathy or compassion in other people, or signal them to stay away, for example.

 According to the American Academy of Ophthalmology emotional tears are triggered by empathy, compassionate and societal pain, physical pain, attachment-related pain, and sentimental or moral feelings.
 Some studies also suggest people are more likely to feel better after crying if they received social support while doing it.

 The tiny openings in the inner corner of your eyelids are drains.
-When you get a cold, they can swell and get blocked.
-Then tears overflow onto your face.
-Sometimes the tear glands produce too little oil for the basal tear mix.
+When you get a cold, these drains can swell and become blocked.
+This causes your tears to overflow onto your face.
+Sometimes, your tear glands produce too little oil for the basal tear mix.
 This can also cause an ongoing tear spill.
-If you have this problem, talk to your doctor because there are treatments that can help.

-There’s a neurological condition called pathological laughing and crying.
-It’s caused by Alzheimer’s disease, stroke and other brain diseases.
-If this happens, be sure to consult your doctor and details your symptoms so you can receive the proper treatment, Dr. Roizen says.
+This neurological condition, which brings uncontrollable tears to the surface of your eyes, is caused by Alzheimer’s disease, stroke and other brain diseases.
+If this happens, be sure to consult your doctor and detail your symptoms so you can receive the proper treatment, Dr. Roizen advises.

-“Remember, all tears are there for the greater good,” Dr. Roizen says, “so there’s absolutely no need for you to ever hold them back.”
+“Remember, all tears are there for the greater good,” Dr. Roizen explains, “so there’s absolutely no need for you to ever hold them back.”